Parable of the Prodigal Son

-The Parable of the Prodigal Son (also known as the parable of the Two Brothers, Lost Son, Loving Father, or of the Forgiving Father) is one of the parables of Jesus Christ in the Bible, appearing in Luke 15:11–32.
-The setting in vv.
-1-3 has Jesus tell three stories to a group of Pharisees and scribes who were complaining that he welcomes and eats with sinners: (1) a man throws a party after finding the one lost sheep among his one hundred sheep (vv.
-4-7); (2) a woman throws a party after finding the one lost coin among her ten coins (vv.
-8-10); (3) a man throws a party after finding the one lost son among his two sons.
-The first two stories are said to typify the celestial party when sinners repent.
-This progressive set of narratives climaxes with the third story, which best reflects the setting.
-The refusal of the older son to join the party directly relates to the refusal of Jesus' hearers to join him in partying with the sinners who had come to him.
-Likewise, the incomplete third story--we don't know if the older son ever joined the party--parallels the situation of Jesus' listeners--do they ever come to accept sinners as he does?
-More importantly, do they ever come to accept heaven's joy at the repentance of sinners?
+The Parable of the Prodigal Son (also known as the parable of the Two Brothers, Lost Son, Loving Father, or of the Forgiving Father; Παραβολή του Ασώτου Υιού) is one of the parables of Jesus in the Bible, appearing in Luke 15:11–32.
+In Luke 15, Jesus tells this story, along with those of a man with 100 sheep and a woman with ten coins, to a group of Pharisees and religious leaders who criticized him for welcoming and eating with tax collectors and others seen as sinners.

-In Revised Common Lectionary and Roman Rite Catholic Lectionary, this parable is read on the fourth Sunday of Lent (in Year C); in the latter it is also included in the long form of the Gospel on the 24th Sunday of Ordinary Time in Year C, along with the preceding two parables of the cycle.
+The Prodigal Son is the third and final parable of a cycle on redemption, following the parables of the Lost Sheep and the Lost Coin.
+In the Revised Common Lectionary and Roman Rite Catholic Lectionary, this parable is read on the fourth Sunday of Lent (in Year C); in the latter it is also included in the long form of the Gospel on the 24th Sunday of Ordinary Time in Year C, along with the preceding two parables of the cycle.
 In the Eastern Orthodox Church it is read on the Sunday of the Prodigal Son.

 Narrative

-The parable begins with a man who had two sons, and the younger of them asks his father to give him his share of the estate.
-The implication is the son could not wait for his father's death for his inheritance, he wanted it immediately.
-The father agrees and divides his estate between both sons.
+The parable begins with a wealthy man who has two sons, the younger of whom asks for his share of the man's estate.
+The implication is that the son did not want to wait for his father's death to receive his inheritance but instead wanted it immediately.
+The father agrees and divides his estate between the two sons.

-Upon receiving his portion of the inheritance, the younger son travels to a distant country, where he indulges in extravagant living.
-It's implied that he drinks, gambles, and sleeps with prostitutes, during this time.
-However, it isn't long before he has exhausted all his money, and immediately thereafter, a permanent famine strikes the land.
-This leaves him desperately poor.
-And his possessions (which he bought with his money) were sold to pay his debts.
-He is forced to take work as a swineherd (which would have been abhorrent to Jesus' Jewish audience, who considered swine unclean animals) where he reaches the point of envying the food of the pigs he is tending to.
-At this time, he finally comes to his senses:.
+Upon receiving his portion of the inheritance, the younger son travels to a distant country, where he squanders his wealth through reckless living.
+He runs out of money just before a severe famine strikes the land, leaving him desperately poor and forced to take a filthy and low-paying job as a swineherd.
+He reaches the point of envying the food of the pigs he is feeding.
+At this time, he finally comes to his senses: